TensorGo-Repo/TensorGo-Repo/README.md

 ### What This Is

-The HumAIns open-weight model is designed to support real-time, conversational, and execution-oriented intelligence.
+The HumAIn's open-weight model is designed to support real-time, conversational, and execution-oriented intelligence.
 It can be used for experimentation, research, education, product development, and applied use cases where understanding, memory, and action matter.

 This is not a demo.
 This is a production-grade model, shared openly so the community can help shape what comes next.